 We have also just learned that the South Carolina State Library is going to continue offering Tutor.com.
 Check it out on our Youth page, and on our Online Digital Learning page!

-Current hours: The main branch in Walhalla is open Mondays and Tuesdays, 10-6, and Wednesday through Friday, 10-4.
-The Seneca Branch is open Mondays and Thursdays, 10-6, and on Tuesdays, Wednesdays, and Fridays, 10-4.
-The Westminster Branch is open Mondays, 10-6, and Tuesday-Friday, 10-4; the Salem Branch is open on Mondays, 10-6, and Tuesday-Friday, 10-4, closing from 12-1 for lunch.
-Certain areas of the library are not open, such as meeting rooms and study areas, as well as the SC History Room at the main library in Walhalla.
-Seating in our branches is very limited.
+Changes in hours (starting May 3): The main branch in Walhalla is open Monday through Friday, 10-6, and Saturdays, 9-1.
+The Seneca Branch is open Monday through Friday, 10-6, and will open on Saturdays from 9-1 in early June.
+The Westminster Branch is open Monday through Friday, 10-6; the Salem Branch is open on Mondays, 10-6, and Tuesday-Friday, 9-5 (closed 12-1 for lunch).
+Meeting rooms are still closed, but the Ann Rogers SC History Room will be opened on a limited basis starting on Monday, May 3.
 Once it has been deemed safe, more areas will be opened and more services will be reestablished.

 Bookmobile Services restarted on limited basis

 The Bookmobile started a modified schedule in August, 2020, with some stops changing for now and for pickups and drop off only, with a table outside the Bookmobile.
-Only the librarian will be allowed on the Bookmobile at these stops for now.
+Starting in April, 2020, the Bookmobile is allowing one person or family group on board at a time.
+Though masks are no longer required in our branches, masks are required on the Bookmobile because of the limited space.

 We’re doing everything we can to keep you and our staff safe at this time.
 Please call your selected branch for further assistance.